Remote Sensing Applications and Uses

 In May 2000, the GPS switch (also known as selective availability) was flicked.
 Suddenly, accuracy has changed from the size of an airport to the size of a small shed.
 GPS has led the way to great innovative products like car navigation systems and unmanned aerial vehicles.
 It’s no wonder why the GPS has been ranked one of the top 50 greatest breakthroughs since the wheel.

 Remote sensing is exploring some of the driving factors that contribute to poverty.
 Governments can get a clear picture of poverty and provide concentrated support to those in need.
-Studies have shown how agricultural use, natural resources and other environmentally-determined factors were linked to poverty.
-All these contributor factors can be assessed with remote sensing applications.
+Studies have shown how agricultural use, natural resources, and other environmentally determined factors linking to poverty.
+Researchers assess all these contributor factors with remote sensing.

-70% of the Earth is covered by water with most of it in oceans.
-All oceans are connected by the flow of current.
-At the surface of the ocean currents are mainly driven by winds.
-But deep below the surface, currents are controlled by salinity and temperature.
+Water covers 70% of the Earth with most of it in oceans.
+And ocean currents connect all oceans mainly driven by winds at the surface.
+But deep below the surface, salinity and temperature control currents.
 Satellites can achieve an enormous wealth of information on ocean currents and circulation.
-Ocean Surface Current Analyses – Real Time (OSCAR) is a near real-time global ocean circulation dataset based on NOAA and NASA’s sea level altimetry, surface winds and sea surface temperature.
-Learn more: Near-realtime global ocean surface currents derived from satellite altimeter and scatterometer data
+Ocean Surface Current Analyses – Real-time (OSCAR) is a near-real-time global ocean circulation data set based on NOAA and NASA’s sea level altimetry, surface winds, and sea surface temperature.

 Glaciers hold the largest freshwater reservoir on Earth.
-99% of glaciers are found in the Polar Regions.
+You can find 99% of glaciers in the Polar Regions.
 NASA’s GRACE satellite showed that the Alaskan glaciers were losing mass at about 20.6 gigatonnes per year.
 But the scary takeaway is the rapid melting ice and its profound effects on sea levels.

 Orthoimagery provides an extreme amount of detail of the focus and surrounding areas.
-Maps are designed to communicate a message.
-As maps are location-based, aerial imagery assists readers orient themselves.
+Maps always communicate a message.
+As maps are location-based, aerial imagery assists readers to orient themselves.
 It provides context and reference information and can instantly provide the lay of the land.
-And nowadays, there are so many sources to choose from: Bing, Google, Open Street Maps, NASA’s Globeview.
+And nowadays, there are so many sources to choose from such as Bing, Google, Open Street Maps, and NASA’s Globeview.

 Snorkel in an oasis of marine vegetation using Worldview’s coastal channel.
 Because of its finer level of spectral penetration in coastal areas, underwater reefs and bathymetric mapping makes for some unique remote sensing applications.

 There’s been a clear upward trend in the number of disasters over the years.
 This means better preparedness for mitigation as well as response and recovery.
-The integration of Earth observation data and GIS in hazard situations has become the main tools in disaster managements.
+The integration of Earth observation data and GIS in hazard situations has become the main tool in disaster management.
 Remote sensing applications for hazards include assessing the extent of damage and assisting dispatch.

 We’ve experienced an increasing number of people migrating from rural to urban areas.
 Urbanization is linked to industrialization.
 50% of people are now living in urban areas and according to the United Nations, this pattern will continue.
 Urbanization is an interesting phenomenon that can be clearly seen as impervious surfaces from satellites.

-Sediment loading is one of the most profound anthropogenic factors on aquatic systems.
-It affects industries like tourism, fisheries and ecological functioning.
+Sediment loading is one of the most profound anthropogenic factors in aquatic systems.
+It affects industries like tourism, fisheries, and ecological functioning.
 It would be useful to understand exactly where suspended solids enter and leave.
 The reflectance of water in satellite imagery increases with more suspended solids.
-But in order to monitor nutrient loading, there needs to be repeated coverage and temporal analysis.
+But in order to monitor nutrient loading, we need continual coverage and temporal analysis.

 Precision farming is like a hidden goldmine in agricultural production.
 Savings estimate 10% in fertilizer.
 On top of that, crop yields are also improved.
 Precision farming uses different wavelengths of light to see how healthy crops are.
 Variable amounts of fertilizer are worked out keeping money in farmer’s pockets.

 The Surui tribe in Brazil has teamed up with Google to reverse rainforest deforestation.
-The Surui tribe are equipped with high-tech tools like Google Earth, smart phones and GPS.
+The Surui tribe is equipped with high-tech tools like Google Earth, smartphones, and GPS.
 They keep a watchful eye on illegal mining and logging.
 The good news is that miners and loggers have retreated and illegal activities are at their lowest levels in history.
-The information potential with satellites for understanding illegal rainforest cutting is enormous.
-Learn more: Google Earth Outreach to Surui Tribe
+The information potential with satellites for understanding illegal rainforest cutting is enormous as part of Google Earth Outreach to Surui Tribe.

 When a boat was dumped illegally with all identification removed in Santa Rosa County, crime investigators took their search to Google Maps.
 Using historic aerial and satellite imagery, they went on a hunt for its rightful owner.
 What crime investigators found was the same boat and the address of the illegal dumper.
 Case closed.